-- 1 Create and validate an efficient and accurate FE model of an offshore engineering component, assembly or structure - 2 Explain the use and limitations of FEA as part of the design process - 3 Critically evaluate the output from FE analysis - 4 Recount the theory underpinning commercial FE codes
+- 1 Set up and validate an efficient and accurate FE model of an engineering component, assembly or structure. - 2 Identify the limitations of FEA as part of the design process. - 3 Critically evaluate the output from FE analysis. - 4 Apply the theory underpinning commercial FE codes.